ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 1. setup and installed clojure from scratch
 1. fired up a REPL for interactive development
-1. configured our favorit editor (if it is Sublime or vim ;) )
+1. configured our favorite editor (if it is Sublime or vim ;) )
-1. leared how the file structure matches up to namespaces
+1. learned how the file structure matches up to namespaces
 1. how to create our own namespace
 1. how to include code from other namespaces
 1. we used leiningen to run our code from the command line
 1. bundled everything up in one nice care-free jar that can be pushed around the computing world

-I hope this tutorial was helpfull or interessting.
+I hope this tutorial was helpful or interesting.

 Any feedback is much appreciated.